The Vermont Statutes Online

 The obligations of any cooperative under any contract authorized under section 3002 of this title shall not be deemed to constitute an indebtedness or a lending of credit of the cooperative, but shall be treated as expenses of operating an electric plant.
 (Added 1989, No. 112, § 3b, eff.
 June 22, 1989.)

-The name of a cooperative governed by this chapter shall include the words “energy” or a word designating any specific form of energy such as “electric,” “propane,” or “natural gas” and “cooperative” and the abbreviation “inc.” unless, in an affidavit made by its president or vice president and filed with the Secretary of State, or in an affidavit made by a person signing articles of incorporation, consolidation, merger, or conversion, which relate to such cooperative and filed, together with such articles, with the Secretary of State, it shall appear that the cooperative desires to do business in another state and is or would be precluded therefrom by reason of the inclusion of such words or either thereof in its name.
+The name of a cooperative governed by this chapter shall include the words “energy” or a word designating any specific form of energy such as “electric,” “propane,” or “natural gas” and “cooperative” and the abbreviation “inc.” unless, in an affidavit made by its president or vice president and filed with the Secretary of State, or in an affidavit made by a person signing articles of incorporation, consolidation, merger, or conversion, which relate to the cooperative and filed, together with the articles, with the Secretary of State, it shall appear that the cooperative desires to do business in another state and is or would be precluded by reason of the inclusion of the words in its name.
 The name of a cooperative shall be distinct from the name of any other cooperative or corporation organized under the laws of, or authorized to do business in, this State.
 (Amended 1999, No. 143 (Adj.
-Sess.), § 4.)
+Sess.), § 4; 2023, No. 85 (Adj.
+Sess.), § 415, eff.
+July 1, 2024.)

-Five or more natural persons, a majority of whom are residents of this State, or two or more cooperatives, may organize a cooperative in the manner hereinafter provided.
+Five or more natural persons, a majority of whom are residents of this State, or two or more cooperatives, may organize a cooperative in the manner provided in this chapter.
+(Amended 2023, No. 85 (Adj.
+Sess.), § 416, eff.
+July 1, 2024.)

 Articles of incorporation of a cooperative shall recite that they are executed pursuant to this chapter and shall state: (1) the name of the cooperative; (2) the address of its principal office; (3) the names and addresses of the incorporators; and (4) the names and addresses of its directors; and may contain provisions not inconsistent with this chapter deemed necessary or advisable for the conduct of its business and not repugnant to the constitution or laws of this State.
 Such articles shall be signed by each incorporator and acknowledged by at least two of the incorporators, or on their behalf, if they are cooperatives.
 The purposes of the cooperative shall be set forth in the articles of incorporation, but it is not necessary to set forth its corporate powers.
 (Amended 1999, No. 143 (Adj.
 Sess.), § 5.)